-CIDA draws on the priorities identified in Nigeria's National Economic Empowerment and Development Strategy (NEEDS) (PDF, 3.53 KB, 99 pages), along with the President of Nigeria's Seven Point Agenda, Vision 20: 2020 (PDF 8 MB, 251 pages) and state-level strategies, to guide its programming in Nigeria.
-The goal of CIDA's program in Nigeria is to help the country achieve equitable and sustainable poverty reduction by improving the country's ability to use its own resources for development.
-CIDA focuses on securing a future for children and youth, and stimulating sustainable economic growth in two states: Cross River and Bauchi.
+Canada draws on the priorities identified in Nigeria's National Economic Empowerment and Development Strategy (NEEDS) (PDF, 3.53 KB, 99 pages), along with the President of Nigeria's Seven Point Agenda, Vision 20: 2020 (PDF 8 MB, 251 pages) and state-level strategies, to guide its international development programming in Nigeria.
+The goal of Canada's international development program in Nigeria is to help the country achieve equitable and sustainable poverty reduction by improving the country's ability to use its own resources for development.
+Canada supports efforts that focus on securing a future for children and youth, and stimulating sustainable economic growth in two states: Cross River and Bauchi.

-CIDA continues to help Nigeria reduce its high rate of maternal mortality by providing safe conditions for birth.
-CIDA is also helping Nigeria increase child survival by improving primary health care systems at the local level and reducing preventable childhood diseases.
-This includes enhancing the skills and knowledge of front-line community health workers.
+Canada continues to support efforts that help Nigeria reduce its high rate of maternal mortality by providing safe conditions for birth.
+Canada is also helping Nigeria increase child survival by improving primary health care systems at the local level and reducing preventable childhood diseases.
+This initiative includes support to enhance the skills and knowledge of front-line community health workers.

 Canada, along with other donors, will contribute to the Government of Nigeria's objectives of:

-CIDA is working with Nigerian organizations and government bodies to improve how the country manages its natural resources—these are key to long-term sustainable economic growth.
-This includes adapting to climate change, setting up ways for local groups to monitor use of natural resources and reducing environmental degradation where it directly affects people's livelihoods and food security.
+Canada is working with Nigerian organizations and government bodies to improve how the country manages its natural resources—these are key to long-term sustainable economic growth.
+These efforts include support for projects that help Nigeria adapt to climate change, set up ways for local groups to monitor use of natural resources and reduce environmental degradation where it directly affects people's livelihoods and food security.

 Nigeria adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).
 Donors are working together to harmonize aid programs and align them with local priorities.